AMRAVATI TOURISM GUIDE:

 Wan Sanctuary: Wan sanctuary is located in Melghat area of Amravati District.
 It is an extension to the Melghat Sanctuary on the southeastern part.
 This area is part and parcel of Melghat and is rich in floral and faunal biodiversity.
 The hilly rugged terrain possesses tropical dry deciduous forests.

 Chikhaldara: Chikhaldara is the sole hill resort in the Vidarbha region, situated at an altitude of 1118m and has the added distinction of being the only coffee-growing area in Maharashtra.
 Chikhaldara is full of deep valleys, and these valleys are full of velvet mist and majestic trees.
 It is a very popular summer retreat.
-The wildlife sanctuary in this area offers tourists with abundance of wildlife, viewpoints, lakes and waterfalls.
+The wildlife sanctuary in this area offers tourists with an abundance of wildlife, viewpoints, lakes and waterfalls.

 Amravati is well equipped with some of the best accommodation facilities, varying from posh and classy hotels to reasonable budget hotels.